lmu/diazo_myprint/README.md

 ```

 The application will be available on port `5000` by default, this can be changed by editing the docker-compose.yaml file and updating the `ports` section (e.g. `8080:5000` to have it run on host port `8080`).

+The proxy address can be specified either in `diazo.ini` or via the `APP_PROXY_ADDR` environment variable in `docker-compose.yaml`, if both are given, the `diazo.ini` value takes precedence.

 ## Docker Development